rclone/rclone/MANUAL.md

 on the operating system where rclone runs: "true" on Windows and macOS, "false" otherwise.
 If the flag is provided without a value, then it is "true".

+## Alternate report of used bytes

+Some backends, most notably S3, do not report the amount of bytes used.
+If you need this information to be available when running `df` on the filesystem, then pass the flag `--vfs-used-is-size` to rclone.
+With this flag set, instead of relying on the backend to report this information, rclone will scan the whole remote similar to `rclone size` and compute the total used space itself.

+_WARNING._ Contrary to `rclone size`, this flag ignores filters so that the result is accurate.
+However, this is very inefficient and may cost lots of API calls resulting in extra charges.
+Use it as a last resort and only with caching.

 ```
 rclone mount remote:path /path/to/mountpoint [flags]